 What could happen to the other driver?

-The other driver was coming from a bar.
+The Florida drunk driver came from a bar.
 Is the business owner liable?

 What could my Florida drunk driving accident case be worth?